4 Mathematics for Engineering

 Partial differentiation is a mathematical operation used to find the rate of change of a multivariable function with respect to one specific variable while keeping all other variables constant.
 In the context of a function of two variables, f(x, y), the partial derivative of {\scriptstyle{f}} with respect to x is denoted as \partial f / \partial x, and this represents the rate of change of {\scriptstyle{f}} with respect to x while treating y as a constant.
 Similarly, the partial derivative of {\scriptstyle{f}} with respect to y is denoted as \partial f / \partial y, which represents the rate of change of {\scriptstyle{f}} with respect to y while treating x as a constant.

 In general, to compute a partial derivative, the function is differentiated with respect to the variable of interest, treating all other variables as constants.
 Partial differentiation is a fundamental tool in calculus.
 It is extensively used in engineering to analyze how a function changes with respect to specific variables in complex systems with multiple independent variables or degrees of freedom.
-Indeed, as will become apparent in later chapters of this book, using partial derivatives in engineering becomes normal practice rather than exceptional.
+Indeed, as will become apparent in later chapters of this book, using partial derivatives in engineering becomes everyday practice rather than exceptional.

 Check Your Understanding #3 – Determining partial derivatives